mattrude/random-image-block/readme.txt

 = Version 0.9 =
 * Added Advanced Options
 * Allow for custom Meta data
-* Added Tranlation for: Czech, Danish, Dutch, Finnish, & Russian = Version 0.8 =
+* Added Tranlation for: Czech, Danish, Dutch, Finnish, Indonesian, & Russian = Version 0.8 =
 * Added ability to link to the album vs the image.
 = Version 0.7 =